In this article, you will learn how you can easily take a Linkedin profile photo at home by yourself (with an example of myself).

 For more in-depth tips on how to perform the actual photoshoot, you can watch this video.

-Crop tightly filling the frame with your head and shoulder area
+You should crop tightly filling the frame with your head and shoulder area

 You can crop the image after you upload it to Linkedin.
 Their recommendation is to make sure that about 60% of the frame is containing your face.